mattermost/docs/source/scale/high-availability-cluster.rst

 8. **tcp_keepalives_interval**: 1

-9. If you have beefy server with more than 32 CPUs, please set these options to utilize more CPU for your server:
+9. If you have high-spec server with more than 32 CPUs, please set these options to utilize more CPU for your server:

   **max_worker_processes**: 12